-1. Contractor shall submit monthly invoices for reimbursement, which will include an itemized list of services provided as per the attached budget, and subject to approval by the BHRS Manager.
+- 1. Contractor shall submit monthly invoices for reimbursement, which will include an itemized list of services provided as per Exhibit C Coastside Co-Occurring Substance Use Services Budget, and subject to approval by the BHRS Manager. - Payments shall be made for actual costs and shall be paid monthly following receipt of invoice by Contractor and approval by the BHRS contract monitor.